 One survey was of traditional acupuncturists and the other of doctors who practise acupuncture.
 A total of 66,000 treatments were reviewed altogether, with only a handful of minor and transient side effects recorded.
 A 2003 survey of 6,000 patients of acupuncture produced almost identical figures.

-BAcC members have completed a first-degree-level training or equivalent in traditional acupuncture including substantial elements of western anatomy, physiology and pathology
+My training is to first-degree-level including substantial elements of western anatomy, physiology and pathology

-your BAcC acupuncturist will record all relevant details of your health condition and your medical history before treatment commences.
-Occasionally, based on this information, he or she may refer you to your GP for further investigation or medical treatment
+I will record all relevant details of your health condition and your medical history before treatment commences.
+Occasionally, based on this information, I may refer you to your GP for further investigation or medical treatment

-all treatments are carried out in accordance with exemplary professional standards developed by the British Acupuncture Council and detailed in the BAcC Codes of Safe Practice and of Professional Conduct
+all treatments are carried out in accordance with exemplary professional standards detailed in the RCHM Codes of Safe Practice and of Professional Conduct

-the treatment room and all equipment must conform to standards laid out in the BAcC Code of Safe Practice and in nearly all cases have also been approved by local authority environmental health officers
+my treatment room and all equipment conforms to standards laid out and approved by South Hams DC environmental health officers